Livewire Forms

 Run the setup command

-Go ahead and run the following command in your console.
+command in your console.
 It will guide you through creating your first view and theme.
-Optionally, you may also create a component to customize the form's behavior.
+Optionally, you may also create a component for complete control of your form.

 php please livewire-forms:setup